opus44/server40/readme.md

 index4.js - mongoose.js library - implementation of **MongoDB**

-We began by **refactoring** the code to extract the google routes and services to separate files.
+* **refactoring** the code to extract the google routes and services to separate files.

-Then we took first steps into understanding and using mongoDB.
+* first steps into understanding and using mongoDB.

 mlab.com - mongodb website